giantswarm/kubernetes-training/docs/00 agenda.md

     - explain Job to configure Grafana here
     - explain labels
       - docker/cadvisor/kubernetes
-  - FIXME find demo app like "Thux" but without the need of personal api-keys. maybe a crawler for news sites that collects the titles of articles to create a word cloud?
+  - Use "Thux" but create 1 or more general api-keys for testing that we then delete later.

 15:00
 Session "Rolling Updates, multiple Environments"